 Driving is a common activity that many people do every day.
 However, it can also be one of the most dangerous things you do.
 Think about it; there is minimal training to learn how to drive and there are a wide range of distractions.
 With these two elements combined, it is no surprise that many people are injured and killed in car crashes every year.

 People are not physically designed to withstand car accidents.
 That is, unless you are “Graham.”
 Created as part of a new Australian road safety campaign by the Transport Accident Commission (TAC), Graham was designed by sculptor Patricia Piccinini, a leading trauma surgeon, and a road safety engineer.
 Taking the human body, Piccinini and her team modified it based on their own knowledge of traffic accidents.
 The result is not pretty.
 Graham does not have a neck because these snap too easily in car accidents.
 He also has a flat, fleshy face so his ears, eyes, and nose are protected.
 He also has many extras nipples, each added to protect his ribs like a natural set of airbags.
-This article is brought to you from the Broward car accident attorneys at Wolf and Pravato
+This article is brought to you from the Fort Lauderdale car accident attorneys at the law office of Wolf and Pravato

 Learn the Right Way

 Unless you are like “Graham,” it may be a good idea to take steps to protect yourself when driving.
 When you are trying to avoid any type of accident, the best approach is a preemptive approach.
 While you cannot control other people on the road, you can certainly control yourself.
 Start by getting the right training and skill set to properly and safely operate a vehicle.
 Driving is something that must be learned and practiced.
 Your first line of defense against a car crash is to have your own well-developed set of driving skills and experience.